 - Applications for fall admission are due the previous January 15th.
 Applications for spring admission are due the previous October 1st.
 Enrollment in all masters programs is competitive, and achievement of minimum admission requirements does not guarantee admission in the program.

-For information, contact Dr. Julie Heath, Director of Graduate Studies
+For information, contact Dr. Ian Robertson, Interim Director of Graduate Studies